SBCNY/Molecular-Biology-of-the-Cell/README.md

 <br>
 <b>Linux</b><br>
 To start the Linux application, download the 'mono-xsp4' or 'mono-devel' package from 'mono-project.com' ("an open source implementation of Microsoft's .NET Framework","sponsored by Microsoft").
 Open the application from the terminal with the command "mono Molecular_Biology_of_the_Cell_Ontology.exe".<br>
-Briefly, use the following commands:<br>
+Briefly, the following commands can be used:<br>
 sudo apt update<br>
 sudo apt install mono-xsp4<br>
 cd your_path\MBCO_windows_application<br>